RayHightower/RayHightower.com/_posts/2019-02-27-quantum-computing-at-caltech.markdown

 ### Physicists and Film Makers

-The moderator, Andy Tomat, began the session by asking if there were any physicsts in the room.
+The moderator, Andy Tomat, began the session by asking if there were any physicists in the room.
 A few hands shot up (out of roughly 80 people in the room).
 After a few more questions, it became clear that the audience contained people from fields that one would not immediately connect with quantum computing.
 For example, I happened to be sitting next to a film-maker.
 He was attending the session because he enjoys science _and_ he's looking for the next big thing in realistic rendering.

 Next, the moderator reviewed some QC terms, summarized in the chart below...